augustofonseca25/LSTM-time-series-tutorial/README.md

 # Understanding Household Energy Consumption: A Deep Learning Approach <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/23/Hertie_School_of_Governance_logo.svg/1200px-Hertie_School_of_Governance_logo.svg.png" width="150px" align="right" />

-This tutorial provides users with a fundamental understanding for Adversarial Machine Learning (AML), why it is dangerous, and how its risks can be mitigated.
-It does so by providing both mathematical and theoretical explanations as well as hands-on coding examples.
-Two attacks and their countermeasures are implemented, namely an evasion attack and a membership inference attack.
-The user will be introduced not only in the intricacies of these attacks but get an idea of their risks in general.
-Machine Learning systems applied in all domains can be subject to adversarial attacks, making the topic paramount to practitioners and policy-makers alike.
+This tutorial will guide you on how to apply sequence modeling techniques to analyze and predict household electric power consumption. ...

-In addition to the tutorial itself, we also provide you with a presentation taking a more conceptual angel to introducing Adversarial Machine Learning, a video walking you through the notebook, and a link to directly open the file in Google Colab:
+Here you can find a presentation about the tutorial, a video walking you through the notebook, and a link to directly open the file in Google Colab:

 * [Presentation Slides]()
 * [Video Guide for Tutorial Notebook]()